cs3157/recitations/A-Unix/unix-editors-compiling.md

 ### Vim ###

 Vim is a difficult to use text editor and very confusing at first.
-It's goal is to be incredibly efficient by preventing unnecessary movement of your hands around the keyboard.
+Its goal is to be incredibly efficient by preventing unnecessary movement of your hands around the keyboard.
 It operates in different modes, the most important of which will be *edit mode* and *insert mode*.